lukejacksonn/hyperapp-wiki/API.md

 #### onRender

 A function called before the [view](#view) is rendered.
 You can use this hook to overwrite the default view by returning a different view function.
-See [Router](#router-).
+See: [Router](#router-).

 Signature: (<a href="#onrender_model">model</a>, <a href="#onrender_view">view</a>).